bndtools/bnd/docs/_plugins/maven.md

 The Maven Bnd Repository uses the bnd Http Client.
 See the [-connection-settings] instruction for how to set the proxy and authentication information.

+## Tagging

+This plugin supports Tagging via the `tags` configuration property.
+See [Tagging of repository plugins](/chapters/870-plugins.html#tagging-of-repository-plugins) for more details.

 ## IDEs

 The repository view in the IDE will show detailed information when you hover the mouse over the the repository entry, the program entry, or the revision entry.